automa-saga/automa/README.md

  - In order to build example and mocks, do `cd examples && go build`.
 Then the example can be then run using `./examples/example`.

 ## Contribution
-This is the very early stage of development.
-So any feedback, comment and contributions are very much welcome.
+Any feedback, comment and contributions are very much welcome.

 Developers are encouraged to adopt the usual open source development practices with a PR and sign-off as well as verified signed commits.
+Developers are also encouraged to use [commitizen](https://commitizen-tools.github.io/commitizen/) for commits messages.

-All developers must use [commitizen](https://commitizen-tools.github.io/commitizen/) for commits.
+Please note the PR will be squashed merge to master with commitizen format for the PR title.
+So even if commitizen is not used for individual commits in the PR, the repository maintainer are requested to ensure that the PR title follows commitizen format before squash-merging the PR.

 For beginners use [this](https://github.com/firstcontributions/first-contributions) guide as a start.